pmjdebruijn/ShuttlePRO/README.md

 Copyright 2013 Eric Messick (FixedImagePhoto.com/Contact)
 Copyright 2018 Albert Graef (<aggraef@gmail.com>)

+The sources of this program can be found on [Github][agraef/ShuttlePRO].
+This is a fork of Eric Messick's [original version][nanosyzygy/ShuttlePRO] which doesn't seem to be maintained any longer.

-Eric Messick wrote the [original ShuttlePRO version][nanosyzygy/ShuttlePRO] in 2013, based on earlier code by Trammell Hudson (<hudson@osresearch.net>) and Arendt David (<admin@prnet.org>).
-The [present version][agraef/ShuttlePRO], by Albert Graef, offers some bug fixes and improvements, such as additional command line options, automatic detection of Shuttle devices, and, most notably, Jack MIDI support.
+Eric Messick wrote the original ShuttlePRO version in 2013, based on earlier code by Trammell Hudson (<hudson@osresearch.net>) and Arendt David (<admin@prnet.org>).
+The present version, by Albert Graef, offers some bug fixes and improvements, such as additional command line options, automatic detection of Shuttle devices, and, most notably, Jack MIDI support.

-Note that Eric's original README along with some accompanying (now largely obsolete) files can still be found in the attic subdirectory in the sources.
+Eric's original README along with some accompanying files can still be found in the attic subdirectory in the sources.
 You might want to consult these in order to get the program to work on older Linux systems.

-There's another [version by Shamanon][Shamanon/ShuttlePRO] which includes some udev rules and a wrapper script to launch the program automatically when a Shuttle device is plugged into the computer.
-You might want to use these to enable hot-plugging on Linux.
+The udev hot-plugging configuration contained in the udev subdirectory is based on [Shamanon's source][Shamanon/ShuttlePRO].

 ShuttlePRO relies on the Linux kernel driver for the Shuttle devices, and its keyboard and mouse support is tailored to X11, i.e., as far as I can tell it's pretty much tied to Linux and X11 right now.
 Hence there's no Mac or Windows version of the program; you'll have to use Contour Design's own software offerings for these systems.